Kong/docs.konghq.com/app/kong-ingress-controller/1.0.x/guides/prometheus-grafana.md

+---
-# Integrate Kong Ingress Controller with Prometheus/Grafana
+title: Integrate Kong Ingress Controller with Prometheus/Grafana
+---

 Kong Ingress Controller can give you visibility not only into how Kong is performing but also gives visibilty into